Autism

 We'll match you with a licensed speech therapist who's experienced in your child's needs and available when you are.

 Some children may be nonverbal.
+Speech therapy can be beneficial for nonspeaking toddlers as well.
 There are many types of assistive devices and technologies to help them communicate.
 These tools are called augmentative and alternative communication (AAC).
 Your speech therapist will let you know whether your child would benefit from AAC and teach you how to use it.
 Examples of AAC methods include:

 What to do if you think your toddler might have autism

-If you have any questions at all about your child’s development, talk to your pediatrician or reach out to a speech therapist.
-You can take our free online speech and language screener, or find the right speech therapist for your child by clicking here.
+If you have any questions at all about your child’s development, it’s always OK to talk to your pediatrician.
+You can also contact a speech therapist.
+You can take our free online speech and language screener to see if an evaluation is recommended for your child, or get matched with a speech therapist here.

 A speech delay can be a sign of autism, but it doesn't always mean your child is autistic.
 Speech delays can have a variety of causes.
 If you're worried about your child's speech, get matched with a speech therapist who can help you understand what's going on and what to do next.